Henri Blocher

-Henri A. G. Blocher (born September 3, 1937 in Leiden, Netherlands) is a French Baptist evangelical theologian.
+Henri A. G. Blocher (born 3 September 1937 in Leiden, Netherlands) is a French Baptist evangelical theologian.

 Biography

+Blocher was born on September 3, 1937 to Baptist pastor Jacques Blocher.
+He is the grandson of Arthur and Madeleine Blocher, as well as the Dutch theologian Hendrik Marius van Nes.

-Blocher earned a B.D. degree from Gordon Divinity School (1959).
+He earned a B.D. degree from Gordon Divinity School in 1959.

 Ministry

 In 1961, he became a professor at the Biblical Institute of Nogent-sur-Marne until 2016.
 In 1965, he became professor of systematic theology at the :fr:Faculté libre de théologie évangélique de Vaux-sur-Seine in Vaux-sur-Seine, in France, until 2003, of which he is one of the honorary deans.
 In 2003, he became professor of systematic theology at Wheaton College in Wheaton (Illinois) until 2008.

 Blocher was involved with the Lausanne Committee on World Evangelisation from 1975 to 1980 and is connected to a number of Evangelical groups and colleges around the world.

 He is the author of many articles and several books on a variety of theological topics.

 Blocher is a proponent of the framework interpretation of the Genesis creation account.